 They are also great for more active excursions like treks, kayaking and more.
 Depending on the weather and where you decide to go, you can also pack a few long sleeved dri-fit tops to give you better protection.

 On a cruise, we’d recommend a pair of polarized sunglasses because they help tone down the glare from the water.
 We swear by SunGod’s because they’re reliable, protective, and good-looking.
 Not to mention, they’re fully customizable and ship worldwide!

-If you are doing a lot of water-based activities like snorkeling and kayaking, make sure you pick up sunscreen that is reef safe.
+If you are doing a lot of water-based activities like snorkeling and kayaking, make sure you pick up reef safe sunscreen.

 A light jacket or even a thick shawl is a must-pack for small ship cruises.
 If you’re going to colder climates like Alaska, make sure you pack proper outdoor gear made from high-quality material to help you combat the cold.